 - Live teleconferencing sessions every Monday from 16.15-18, where students will learn about International/EU/US as well as Denmark/Colorado/Norway responses to climate change and the energy transition;

-- Field trip to Denver, Colorado.
-During the final week, April 6-10, 2020, all students and professors will meet in Denver for a series of student presentations and meetings with Colorado and U.S. climate change and energy transition leaders.
-This course provides an exceptional opportunity to begin building your professional network in Europe and expand them in the US
+- Field trip to Oslo, Norway.
+If COVID-19 allows, at the end of the course, all students and professors will meet in Oslo for a series of student presentations and meetings with Norwegian climate change and energy transition experts.
+This course provides an exceptional opportunity to begin building your professional network in Europe and expand them in the US.

 Read more here: https://www.law.du.edu/transatlantic-climate-change-energy-law